90 Follow-Up Email Subject Lines from Real Campaigns

 In such a situation, you definitely have to follow up and make sure that you show the prospect that you’re serious about it and that you indeed have a well-informed plan for how to help them.

-The subject line that follows could be a nice place to start crafting your follow-up.
+The subject lines that follow could be a nice place to start crafting your follow-up.

 Subject: Is there anything we can do to help?